-Have you been wondering what foods are highest in fiber?
-In this article you will learn all about the health benefits of fiber, what a day of high fiber meals looks like, and tips on how to get more fiber into your diet.
+Have you been wondering which foods are highest in fiber?
+In this article you will learn all about the health benefits of fiber, what a day of high fiber meals looks like, and we’ll share some helpful tips on how to get more fiber into your diet.

 Fiber is a carbohydrate found in plants that cannot be digested by the human body.

 This means that it passes through the body without being digested (basically unchanged).
-However, this does not mean that it does not leave a trace of health benefits which we will learn about in this article.
+However, this does not mean that it does not provide us with many health benefits – which we will learn about in this article.

-Fibers are divided into two categories, soluble and insoluble (2).
-Many high fiber foods contain both types of fiber.
+Fiber is divided into two categories, soluble and insoluble.
+(2) Many high fiber foods contain both types of fiber.

 Soluble Fiber

-Soluble fibers dissolve in water during digestion and form a gel that helps slow down digestion and makes you feel fuller for a longer period of time.
+Soluble fiber dissolves in water during digestion and forms a gel that helps to slow down digestion.
+It also helps make you feel fuller for a longer period of time.

 Benefits of Soluble Fiber: